Next: Screen Recording Study >

 Discovery Meetings

 Our research began with meetings with the DES and EAP staff to get their perspective on the scope of the website, services, and users.
 We used a semi-structured format, with support from a Miro workspace.
-The highlights for me from these meetings were:
+Our conversations covered the variety and overlap of user roles, the range of EAP services, and the priority of different types of content.

 Tree Testing